The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 \subsection{{\bf Dihedral invariants}}

 In this section we will be investigating invariant subrings under dihedral parabolic subgroups.
 Fix a pair $s,t \in S$ and let $a_{s,t}=-[2]$.
 Continue to assume the realization is faithful.

 We would like to investigate under which conditions $R^{s,t} \subset R$ is a Frobenius extension.
 As an illustrative example to the reader, we first give a description of the $W_{s,t}$-invariants and the $W_{s,t}$-antiinvariants that live within the polynomial ring $\Bbbk[\a_s,\a_t]$.
+Let $\LM$ denote the product of the positive roots.
+We will soon show that, when $R^{s,t} \subset R$ is a Frobenius extension, $\LM$ is its product-coproduct.